Admitting now

 Psychiatrist on-site, not on call

-Detox is medically serious.
+Detox is clinically serious.
 Our psychiatrist is on-site throughout the acute withdrawal window — not a phone consult, not a daily visit.

 02